FirespriteLtd/website/site/content/careers/pages/ui-artist-ref-cui01.md

 * UX skills an advantage

-If you believe you have the right skills and experience for a role on an exciting new project, please email your C.V. and supporting portfolio to [jobs@firesprite.com](mailto:jobs@firesprite.com)
+If you believe you have the right skills and experience for a role on an exciting new project, please email your C.V. and supporting portfolio to [jobs@firesprite.com](mailto:jobs@firesprite.com) with the Job Code or hit the apply button below.

 ##### **JOB CODE: CUI01**